dl-solarity/docs/docs/reference/contracts/contracts-registry/AbstractDependant.md

 The ContractsRegistry module

-This is a contract that must be used as dependencies accepter in the dependency injection mechanism.
+The contract that must be used as dependencies accepter in the dependency injection mechanism.
 Upon the injection, the Injector (ContractsRegistry most of the time) will call the `setDependencies()` function.
 The dependant contract will have to pull the required addresses from the supplied ContractsRegistry as a parameter.